Cheapest Car Insurance in Arizona for 2026

 MoneyGeek analyzed car insurance rates across Arizona using data from Quadrant Information Services, collected from state insurance filing records across all residential ZIP codes in Arizona.
 Carriers are required to file rates with the Arizona Department of Insurance before charging them.
 These are filed rates, not estimates or online quote approximations.

-The baseline driver profile is a 40-year-old male driving a 2012 Toyota Camry LE with a clean record, good credit and 12,000 annual miles.
-Full coverage is 100/300/100 liability with a $1,000 deductible.
-Minimum coverage is Arizona's state-mandated minimums: 25/50/15 liability.
-Profile variations include young drivers ages 16 to 25 on individual policies rated by gender, a senior driver at age 70, violation profiles (one variable changed at a time) and a poor-credit profile.
+The baseline driver is a 40-year-old male driving a 2012 Toyota Camry LE with a clean record, good credit and 12,000 annual miles.
+Full coverage uses 100/300/100 liability with a $1,000 deductible.
+Minimum coverage reflects Arizona's 25/50/15 state minimums.
+Profile variations include young drivers ages 16 to 25 rated by gender, a senior driver at age 70, one-variable violation profiles and a poor-credit profile.
 USAA is excluded from all tables.
 It is available only to military members, veterans and immediate family.
-Eligible drivers should include USAA in any quote comparison.
+Eligible drivers should include USAA in any comparison.

-MoneyGeek scores carriers on three factors: affordability (60% of score, normalized rates across all carriers within each driver profile), customer experience (30%, based on J.D.
+MoneyGeek scores companies on three factors: affordability (60% of score, normalized rates across all companies within each driver profile), customer experience (30%, based on J.D.
 Power survey results, NAIC complaint index, AM Best financial strength ratings, agent network ratings and Google Business ratings) and coverage options (10%, based on the breadth of available add-ons and included benefits).
 Arizona requires SR-22 filings after DUI convictions, maintained for three years from the date the driver is eligible to reinstate their license.
-Credit scoring is permitted in Arizona as a rating factor with limited restrictions.
-Gender is a permitted rating factor in Arizona.
-Safeway Insurance appears in the bad credit table as a carrier specializing in high-risk drivers.
+Credit scoring and gender are both permitted rating factors in Arizona.
+Safeway Insurance appears in the bad credit table as a company specializing in high-risk drivers.

 About Mark Fitzpatrick